Kings Without Kingdoms.

 We've glamorised the image of influencer royalty.

-It’s male fragility in Gucci mink yelling about “high value”.
+It's male fragility in Gucci mink yelling about being "high value".

 Being a king isn't about looking important, it's about being responsible.